Commoble/databuddy/README.md

 ###### The Example Mod

-The sources on github include an example forge mod that uses the library; the example mod is *not* built into or distributed with the library jars.
+The sources on github include an example forge mod that uses several features in the library; the example mod is *not* built into or distributed with the library jars.
 Those who wish to run the example mod may run it by downloading or forking the sources from github and setting up a forge mod workspace with them.